Pope Pius XII

 During his papacy, the Catholic Church issued the Decree against Communism, declaring that Catholics who profess the atheistic and materialist doctrines of communism are to be excommunicated as apostates from the Christian faith.
-The church experienced severe persecution and mass deportations of Catholic clergy in the Eastern Bloc.
 He explicitly invoked ex cathedra papal infallibility with the dogma of the Assumption of Mary in his Apostolic constitution Munificentissimus Deus.
 His forty-one encyclicals include Mystici Corporis Christi, on the Church as the Mystical Body of Christ; Mediator Dei on liturgy reform; and Humani generis, in which he instructed theologians to adhere to episcopal teaching and allowed that the human body might have evolved from earlier forms.
-He removed, by additional international cardinal appointments, the Italian majority in the College of Cardinals in 1946.
+He removed, by international cardinal appointments, the Italian majority in the College of Cardinals in 1946.

-After he died in 1958, Pope Pius XII was succeeded by John XXIII.
-In the process towards sainthood, his cause for canonization was opened on 18 November 1965 by Paul VI during the final session of the Second Vatican Council.
-He was made a Servant of God (the first threshold step towards sainthood) by John Paul II in 1990, and Benedict XVI declared Pius XII Venerable (the second step) on 19 December 2009.
+After he died in 1958, Pius was succeeded by Pope John XXIII.
+Pius' beatification process was opened in 1965 by Pope Paul VI during the final session of the Second Vatican Council.
+Upon the opening of the beatification process in 1990, Pius was titled a Servant of God.
+Pope Benedict XVI declared Pius venerable in 2009.